luismidv/PlainConceptsChallenge/README.md

      &nbsp;&nbsp;&nbsp;4.3 Second fine-tune</br>
      &nbsp;&nbsp;&nbsp;4.4 Re-test the model on unseen data.</br>
 </br>
-The algorithm was trained in Google Colab since HuggingFace free plan doesn't, stops the service because of too high-load for that plan.<br/>
+The algorithm was trained in Google Colab since HuggingFace free plan stops the service because of too high-load for that plan.<br/>

 <h3> About each .py file structure</h3>
 data_analysis:  where the main data analysis and data preparation work is done. <br/>